Jackson Post-Traumatic Stress Disorder Attorney

 Anyone who has gone through combat or an event that causes feelings of intense fear or helplessness can develop PTSD, including combat veterans, survivors of terrorist attacks, survivors of serious accidents, and survivors of physical or sexual assault.
 Strong emotions caused by the event create changes in the brain that may result in post-traumatic stress disorder.
 PTSD is the most prevalent mental health issue related to combat or exposure to combat stress.

-Derek L. Hall assists veterans in pursuing disability claims for post-traumatic stress disorder (PTSD) and other veterans disability claims.
+Derek L. Hall, PC assists veterans in pursuing disability claims for post-traumatic stress disorder (PTSD) and other veterans disability claims.
 Contact our Jackson Post-Traumatic Stress Disorder attorneys today at 601-202-2222.

 The number of PTSD claims processed by the Veterans Administration has increased dramatically over the past several years.
 From 1999 to 2007, the number of veterans receiving compensation benefits for PTSD increased from 120,000 to nearly 300,000, according to the Veterans Administration.
 In July 2010, the Veterans Administration acknowledged that those who were exposed to prolonged stress from the threat of attack, even if not directly in combat, were eligible to pursue claims for PTSD.